warre333/ExtensionWebshopPlatform/Documentation/Journal.md

+26/01: Finished the sign up flow.
+The user can now create a store after signing up.
 25/01: Added typescript types to the database queries.
 Also created all polices for the database tables.
 24/01: Querying the orders from the database to display on the dashboard.
 23/01: First dashboard screen made.